yairm210/Unciv/Uniques.md

 "May buy [constructionFilter] buildings for [amount] [Stat] [cityFilter]"

 "May buy [unitFilter] units for [amount] [Stat] [cityFilter] starting from the [eraName] at an increasing price ([amount2])" - Price increases quadratically based on the the "amount" parameters

+"May not generate great prophet equivalents naturally"

+"Starting in this era disables religion" - Can only be used in uniques from eras.json

+"Incompatible with [param]" - Can be used for incompatible policies, techs & promotions

+"[amount]% of excess happiness converted to [Stat]"